Back to Articles

 Constant Percentage Bandwidth (CPB)

-For filtering the frequency spectrum, the software computes the spectral amplitude of the logarithmic frequency bins in proportion to the center frequency of that bin.
-The amplitude of each bin represents the intensity of the signal in that frequency range and is the sum of the range’s RMS values.
+To filter the frequency spectrum, ObserVIEW computes the spectral amplitude of the logarithmic frequency bands in proportion to the center frequency of each band.
+A band’s amplitude is the sum of the range’s RMS values and represents the intensity of the signal in that frequency range.

-These filters are often called constant percentage bandwidth (CPB) filters because the filter’s bandwidth is a fixed percentage of the band’s center frequency.
+This filter is a constant percentage bandwidth (CPB) filter because its bandwidth is a fixed percentage of the band’s center frequency.
 The most common CPB filters are those with a one-third octave bandwidth, but more frequency bins provide a more detailed analysis of noise content.

 Filter-Based vs. FFT Octave

-As discussed, octave analysis applies bandpass filters to the frequency range and averages each filter’s output to compute its power.
-The values are then displayed on a bar graph.
+As discussed, octave analysis applies a filter to an acoustic signal and displays the intensity at each frequency range on a bar graph.
 The industry often refers to this process as true octave analysis, and it produces more accurate results.

 Frequency Weighting and Averaging